 Teach your kids about this federal holiday with these fun President’s Day crafts.

-President’s Day is a federal holiday that is celebrated on the third Monday of February.
-It was traditionally created to celebrate George Washington’s birthday on February 22nd.
+Presidents’ Day is a federal holiday that is celebrated on the third Monday of February.
+It was traditionally created to celebrate the first president of the United States.
+George Washington’s birthday is on February 22nd.

 Today, it is a holiday where many federal businesses are closed such as banks, the post office, cities and towns.
 It’s also a day where many retail business offer great President’s Day sales.